FlaviusHouk/CBS/Readme.md

 cbs --deleteFile projLocation file
 ```

-Currently only single file deletion is supprorted.
-Pay attention: when you deletinig file from the project, it still stays in the folder.
+Currently only single file deletion is supported.
+Pay attention: when you deleting file from the project, it still stays in the folder.

 ### Add include folder